amplience/dc-visualization-sdk/README.md

 # Usage

-In order to create a connection to DC you need to initiate the SDK with `visualization.init()`.
+In order to create a connection to DC you first need to initiate the SDK with `visualization.init()`.
 Once initiated you can subscribe to change events in the content form with `visualization.form.changed(<callback>)`.

 Examples of this are shown below: